modin-project/modin/docs/usage_guide/advanced_usage/index.rst

 Modin DataFrame provides an API to directly access partitions: you can extract physical partitions from a :py:class:`~modin.pandas.dataframe.DataFrame`, modify their structure by reshuffling or applying some functions, and create a DataFrame from those modified partitions.
-Visit :doc:`partitioning API documentation </flow/modin/distributed/dataframe/pandas>` to learn more.
+Visit :doc:`pandas partitioning API </flow/modin/distributed/dataframe/pandas>` documentation to learn more.

 Modin Spreadsheet API: Render Dataframes as Spreadsheets
 --------------------------------------------------------
 The Spreadsheet API for Modin allows you to render the dataframe as a spreadsheet to easily explore your data and perform operations on a graphical user interface.
 The API also includes features for recording the changes made to the dataframe and exporting them as reproducible code.
 Built on top of Modin and SlickGrid, the spreadsheet interface is able to provide interactive response times even at a scale of billions of rows.
 See our `Modin Spreadsheet API documentation`_ for more details.

 .. figure:: /img/modin_spreadsheet_mini_demo.gif
    :align: center
    :width: 650px
    :height: 350px

 Progress Bar
 ------------
 Visual progress bar for Dataframe operations such as groupby and fillna, as well as for file reading operations such as read_csv.
 Built using the tqdm library and Ray execution engine.
 See `Progress Bar documentation`_ for more details.

 .. figure:: /img/progress_bar_example.png
    :align: center

 Dataframe Algebra
 -----------------